QinXinlan/qinxinlan.github.io/_pages/en/projects.md

 ## 💡 Philosophy 💡

-Scientific inquiry should be systematic, comprehensive, and adaptable to the complexities and uncertainties inherent to science, and especially neuroscience.
+Scientific inquiry should be systematic, comprehensive, and adaptable to the complexities and uncertainties inherent to science, particularly in neuroscience.

-At the core of my academic focus lies the development of adaptive algorithms capable of mitigating the substantial variability inherent in neuroimaging - and specifically electroencephalography (EEG) - recordings, both within individuals and across subjects.
-I believe that achieving a high precision rate requires a multi-modal strategy integrating diverse data modalities, including neuroelectromagnetic, physiological, behavioral, and muscular activity, alongside external environmental factors, to gradually accumulate insights from this amalgamation of information sources.
+My academic focus centers on developing adaptive algorithms designed to address the significant variability present in neuroimaging data — especially electroencephalography (EEG) recordings — both within individuals and across subjects.
+I believe that achieving a high precision rate requires a multi-modal approach integrating various data modalities, including neuroelectromagnetic, physiological, behavioral, and muscular activity, alongside external environmental factors.
+This thorough approach allows to progressively build insights from the amalgamation of these diverse information sources.

-Rigorously choosing each step in pipelines is crucial in determining the most suitable strategies and methodologies for achieving generalizable results.
-Let's start by asking a few questions:
+Rigorously choosing each step in pipelines is crucial ifor determining the most effective strategies and methodologies to achieve generalizable results.
+With that in mind, let's begin by asking a few questions:

-👀 Why are blinks noise for EEG signals? 👀
+### 👀 Why are blinks noise for EEG signals? 👀
+Yes, they are bigger than the background EEG.
+And yes, they are frequent.
+But should they be discarded?

-🤖 Why choose this XX algorithm? 🤖
+### 🤖 Why choose this XX algorithm? 🤖
+There are tons of available methods.
+Which one is best for pre-processing / filtering / classification / (some step of the pipeline)?

-⚡ Why is the brain activity for a specific task and a specific individual so different from one day to the other? ⚡
+### ⚡ Why is the brain activity for a specific task and a specific individual so different from one day to the other? ⚡
+Sure, there is neuroplasticity.
+But there should be some kind of brain region stability, right?

-🔎 How accurate is this XX result? 🔎
+### 🔎 How accurate is this XX result? 🔎
+Pipeline A reaches 90% accuracy and pipeline B achieves 92% accuracy.
+Surely, pipeline B is better?

 ---